 2. The buyer shall arrange for business insurance and/or contents insurance such that the products delivered under retention of title are covered at all times.
 At ECC's first request, the user shall allow inspection of the insurance policy and corresponding premium payment receipts.

 3. Except to the extent deemed permissible in the ordinary course of business, the buyer is prohibited from selling, pledging or otherwise encumbering the products subject to retention of title.
 In the event the buyer acts as a reseller, he must stipulate a similar retention of title on the products in question when reselling them to his customer.

 4. If third parties seize the products subject to retention of title or wish to establish or assert rights to them, the buyer is obliged to notify ECC of this as soon as possible.

 5. The purchaser unconditionally authorizes ECC or third parties designated by ECC to enter all those places where the products subject to retention of title are located.
 In case of default of the purchaser, ECC shall be entitled to take back the products referred to here.
 All reasonable costs related to this shall be borne by the Purchaser.

 ARTICLE 16. | FINAL PROVISIONS

-2. The parties will only appeal to the courts after they have made every effort to settle the dispute in mutual consultation.
+2. The parties will only appeal to the court after they have made every effort to settle the dispute by mutual agreement.

-3. Only the competent court within the district of ECC's place of business will be designated to hear disputes.
+3. Only the competent court within the district of ECC's place of business shall be designated to take cognizance of disputes.

-4. The Dutch text of these delivery conditions is always decisive for the interpretation thereof.
+4. The Dutch text of these terms of delivery shall always be decisive for the interpretation thereof.